AltaPay/plugin-wordpress/readme.txt

-===  Altapay for WooCommerce ===
+===  AltaPay for WooCommerce ===
 Contributors: altapay_integrations
-Tags: Altapay, Gateway, Payments, WooCommerce, Payment Card Industry Requires PHP: 7.2
+Tags: AltaPay, Gateway, Payments, WooCommerce, Payment Card Industry Requires PHP: 7.2
 Requires at least: 5.0
-Tested up to: 6.0.1
+Tested up to: 6.0.3
 Stable tag: 3.3.3
 License: MIT
 WC requires at least: 3.9.0
-WC tested up to: 6.8.0
+WC tested up to: 7.0.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A plugin that integrates your WooCommerce web shop to the AltaPay payments gateway.

 == Description ==

-Altapay has made it much easier for you as merchant/developer to receive secure payments in your WooCommerce web shop.
+AltaPay has made it much easier for you as merchant/developer to receive secure payments in your WooCommerce web shop.
-Altapay is fully integrated with WooCommerce via a plug-in.
+AltaPay is fully integrated with WooCommerce via a plug-in.
 All you have to do is to install the plug-in, which will only take a few minutes to complete.

 == Installation ==